Some info about Melangata

 Up until now Melangata Homestead, because of the fact it is a private residence, has rarely been open to the public but that has now changed as we now offer homestead dinner, bed and breakfast accommodation for adults only to enjoy a genuine station experience.

 The Homestead has Four guest rooms There is the King Room, Large Queen, Standard Queen and the Twin single.

 The Homestead accommodation will only ever have six-eight guests at a time so everyone can enjoy their experience without getting in each other’s way.

 A three course home cooked meal is served to guests in the dining room each night and the lounge is full of comfy chairs, books to read, games to play or just a chat and a nightcap in front of the open fire.

 Breakfast is a continental served in the dining room although a good hearty country cooked breakfast can be arranged.

 As well as the Homestead accommodation we have a camp ground set up with unpowered sites amongst the trees near the shearing shed and there is room for all sized camping set ups from a swag to a fifth wheeler we have plenty of room for all.

-A rustic camp kitchen with wood fired BBQ and fire pit is available to use, flush dunnies and always hot showers plus a space cleared for use if the weather turns inclement inside the shearing shed.
+A communal meeting place with wood fired BBQ and fire pit is available to use, flush dunnies and always hot showers plus a space cleared for use if the weather turns inclement inside the shearing shed.